zsparal/api-documentation/source/payments/build-your-own-checkout.rst

      - #.
 Customer selects Apple Pay at checkout using the dedicated Apple Pay button.
        #.
 Customer verifies their payment with their Apple device's native authentication.
        #.
 Customer returns to the webshop.
-     - The Apple Pay button (step 1) can be integrated using the Wallets API.
+     - The Apple Pay button (step 1) can be integrated using the :doc:`Wallets API </reference/v2/wallets-api/request-apple-pay-payment-session>`.

    * - **Bancontact**
      - #.
 Customer selects Bancontact at checkout.